Conspirators Pat Fish

 Role: Voice, Guitar, Bass, Keyboards, Percussion, Saxophone, Flute, Xylophone, Rubber Animals, Programming..

-He is the only constant in the revolving door that is known as The Jazz Butcher Conspiracy.
-Except for a few cases, Pat has been the sole songwriter for the group.
+He is the only constant in the revolving door that is known as The Jazz Butcher Conspiracy, and penned the majority of the tunes.

 Resides: In Northampton, England with a black leopard called Raoul.